FACULTY AT THE CENTER

 Alanna Peebles is a graduate student under the mentorship of Marie-Louise Mares.
 She graduated Phi Beta Kappa with Highest Honors at the University of California, Santa Barbara in June 2013 with a bachelor’s in psychology.
 Her main interest revolves around children and media: what that means; what the associated good, bad, and complex consequences are; and how we can move forward from where we are today.
 In June 2014, she and James Bonus became the first researchers to be awarded The Fred Rogers Center Early Career Fellowship.

-She received her bachelor’s with honors from the University of California, Santa Barbara (UCSB) in June 2014.
+Irene Sarmiento received her bachelor’s with honors from the University of California, Santa Barbara (UCSB) in June 2014.
 While at UCSB, she completed a psychology honors thesis entitled ‘The Effects of Positive Emotions in Relation to Adaptive Coping Styles and Stressors.’
-Her research interests are in interpersonal communication, specifically computer-mediated communication and romantic relationships.
+Her research interests are in interpersonal communication.